Cyber Monday's biggest deals and savings

 Ruffled Cold-Shoulder Swing Dress for Women, $24.97 (regular price: $39.99)

-Everything on OldNavy.com will be 40 percent off on Saturday and Sunday, and 50 percent off on Monday, according to U.S. News & World Report.
+Everything on OldNavy.com is 40 percent off on Sunday, and 50 percent off on Monday, according to U.S. News & World Report.

 Overstock.com

-The online retailer is offering a variety of "Pre-Cyber Monday Deals," including limited time sales on some rugs, living room furniture and electronics.
+The online retailer is offering a variety of Cyber Monday deals on things like home decor, sports and toys, and fashion and jewelry.

 Target